footworkjs/footwork/README.md

 # to debug in your own browser: start karma for continuous test monitoring
-sudo npm install -g karma-cli # install karma (if needed) karma start # now you can access the tests from your browser at: http://[your-server-ip-or-host]:9876/debug.html
+sudo npm install -g karma-cli # install karma (if needed) karma start # now access the tests from your browser at: http://[your-server-ip-or-host]:9876/debug.html

 # rebuild and deploy assets to /dist (for release)
 gulp dist